-We are very much hoping that Covid regulations will allow us to resume a full programme of University Symphony Orchestra and Chorus events this year.
-This will be a particularly special year as we celebrate 100 years of music making at Bangor, under the baton of our new Director of University Music, Gwyn L Williams.
+We are looking forward to another year of music-making at Bangor, under the baton of our Director of University Music Joe Cooper.
 We therefore invite all those who wish to be involved to register their interest as in previous years.
-The situation will of course be kept under review, following all appropriate Welsh Government guidance.

 University Symphony Chorus

-Rehearsals take place every Wednesday evening at 7.30 in the Prichard-Jones Hall.
+Rehearsals take place every Wednesday evening at 7.30 in the PJ Hall.

 University Symphony Orchestra